EndPointCorp/end-point-blog/2020/02/10/a-primer-on-java.html.md

 ###What is Java and why is it interesting?

 Java is a descendant of C++ and it is a C-based language.
 C was therefore the original language and it is probably not an overstatement to say that C is the most popular programming language in history.
 Most programmers speak at least C or one of its descendants.
-Let’s take a quick look on the [list of C-based languages](https://github.com/AnanthaRajuCprojects/List-of-programming-language-lists/blob/master/C-family%20programming%20languages.md):
+Let’s take a quick look on the most popular languages of [list of C-based languages](https://github.com/AnanthaRajuCprojects/List-of-programming-language-lists/blob/master/C-family%20programming%20languages.md):

 - C
-- Ratfor
 - C++
+- C#
+- ECMAScript
+- Fantom
+- Go
+- Java
 - Objective C
-- C*
-- Java
-- S-Lang (library)
 - Perl
-- C--
-- C#
-- Not Quite C
-- Cilk
-- Chapel
-- Go
-- Seed7
-- Handel-C
-- CINT
-- Ch
-- AWK
-- ApeScript
-- AMPL
-- Alef
-- Falcon
-- ECMAScript
-- Limbo
-- Telescript
 - PHP
-- S-Lang
-- Linden Scripting Language
-- BitC
-- PROMAL
-- Cyclone
-- SAC
 - Swift
-- Agora
-- Newsqueak
-- Split-C
-- Fantom
-- BCPL

 Java is a member of a large family of programming languages and as a result, if someone learns Java, then they will have an easier time learning one of its cousins.
 And at the same time, if someone already speaks a C-based language, then Java is not too difficult to learn.
 Also, if someone is already a programmer and does not speak a C-based language yet, then it is in his/her interest in most cases to learn a C-based language and thus to have an understanding of the most popular language family.
 One can achieve this by speaking Java, for example.